Drink driving penalties

 You can be given a penalty for:

-If you are caught driving with a BAC over the legal limit you will:
+If you're caught driving over the legal alcohol limit, you will:

 - face heavy fines